The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 It can also be, well…weird.
 And that’s because…

-There’s a lack of good data on what actually works.
+There’s a lack of good data on what works.

-Over the last year we’ve had the opportunity to look at dozens of different Investor AdWords accounts.
+Over the last year, we’ve looked at dozens of different Investor Google Ads accounts.

 We’ve looked at hundreds of thousands of different keywords, ads, and landing pages.